foliant-docs/foliantcontrib.includes/README.md

 `recursive`
 :   Flag that defines whether includes in included documents should be processed.

+`error_message`
+:   The parameter determines whether or not to insert an error message about adding content from the included file into the text of the document.
+It is set to `true` by default.

 `extensions`
 :   List of file extensions that defines the types of files which should be processed looking for include statements.
 Might be useful if you need to include some content from third-party sources into non-Markdown files like configs, templates, reports, etc. Defaults to `[md]`.